What is abuse?

 - neglect, which can include self-neglect

 People responsible for abuse are often taking advantage of a special relationship.
-It could be a friend or family member or a paid carer.
+It could be a friend or family member or a paid care worker.

 Spotting the signs

-It’s not always easy to recognise when someone is being abused.
+It’s not always easy to recognise when someone is being abused or neglected.
 They may be reluctant to talk about it or make excuses for why they’re short of money or don’t have their medication.

 Signs may include:

 - unexplained shortage of money or inability to pay bills

 - unexplained withdrawals from an account, or loss of financial documents